jlong4223/pedals-back-end/README.md

 ## Future Enhancements

-- Allow users to see bikes in more locations
 - include subSchemas with more information
 - add Update and delete routes
-- Allow user to upload pictures instead of URL
+- allow user to upload pictures instead of URL
-- add price to model
+- add price info to model/schema